IOMIBA Leagues 2023-24 – Conditions of Play

 Exceptions to the above rule are as follows:

-b) Bearing in mind the current situation regarding Covid 19, if a team member is unable to play due to illness or the sudden need to isolate and a substitute cannot be acquired (subs should be used wherever possible), matches may be considered for rearrangement in consultation with the opposing team captain and the committee.
-PLEASE DO NOT COME IF YOU ARE UNWELL.
+b) Bearing in mind the recent situation regarding Covid 19, if a team member is unable to play due to illness or the sudden need to isolate and a substitute cannot be acquired (subs should be used wherever possible), matches may be considered for rearrangement in consultation with the opposing team captain and the Committee.
+Please do not come if you are unwell.

-It will remain the responsibility of the team captains to inform the opposing team captain PROMPTLY if a match cannot go ahead and to agree any re-scheduled dates, in any event all games must be completed by the last playing date published for the affected league.
+c) It will remain the responsibility of the team captains to inform the opposing team captain and Committee promptly if a match cannot go ahead and to agree any re-scheduled dates.
+In any event all games must be completed by the last playing date published for the affected league.